onkardahale/edinet_parser/README.md

 # edinet_parser
-A better parser for EDINET xrbl files
+A better parser for EDINET XBRL files